Syntaxyc0/Name_generator/README.md

 Each layer learns the relationships between characters and predicts the probability of the next character in the sequence.
 Training:

-The network is trained by iterating through the Pokémon name data multiple times.
+The network is trained by iterating through the name data multiple times.
 During each iteration, it compares its predictions for the next character in a name with the actual character, and adjusts its internal weights to minimize the error.

 ### Generating Names: